adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 1. Update Android OS: go to ***Settings → About phone → Software update***, then tap ***Download and update***.
 2. Update Play Store and Google Play Services: go to ***Settings → Apps***, tap in turn Google Play Store and Google Play Services, choose "App details in store" and press the Update button.

-If the OS and the Play Store apps are all updated but the problem persists, you should also try to login back into your Google account from Play Store and restart the device, and if the problem persists you can also try resetting the phone to factory settings.
+If the OS and the Play Store apps are all updated but the problem persists, you should also try to login back into your Google account from Play Store and restart the device, and if the problem persists you can also try [resetting the phone to factory settings](https://playgist.com/en/reset-android-to-factory-settings/).

 ## How to download and install Play Store?

 In most cases, Play Store comes pre-installed, and you can easily find it in your list of apps.

-However, there are instances when you might need to download and install Play Store on your device.
+However, there are instances when you might need to [download and install Play Store on your device](https://playgist.com/en/download-and-install-play-store/).
 For example, when you encounter an error like Google Play Store has stopped.
-You will find information about this topic here: [How to download Play Store](https://playgist.com/en/download-and-install-play-store/).

-## How to update all installed apps in Play Store?
+## How to update all installed apps in the Play Store?

 For resolving app-related issues and ensuring the stability of your Android system, it's advisable to update all apps directly from the Play Store